 Now that synopsis for "Finding a Family" basically covers just the first half because this is a movie of two stories revolving around Alex aiming for Harvard and how his difficult teenage years affected him with both sides of the movie ending up compelling.
 This first half as we watch Alex's difficult childhood ending up in care every time his mother stops her medication is both painful and touching as we really get to feel for him and also his mother.
 It is incredibly well balanced because it would be easy for Ileana to be portrayed as a villain as poor Alex suffers from her bouts of depression but we sympathise with her as much as Alex because it is not her fault, her clouded and muddled mind causing her to make the wrong choice every time to stop taking her medication.
 And all this eventually leads to Alex having enough and deciding his only chance to make something of himself is to seek legal emancipation, a scene in itself which is touching.

 Yet this emotional and troubled start is only half the story as the second half of "Finding a Family" focuses on Alex's story and battles following emancipation at 16 and finding himself in a children's home.
 Without going into detail what we watch is Alex's battle to keep his promise that one day he will go to Harvard and how having to be resilient forces himself to shield himself from relying on others.
 We see how it changes him and how when a family who want to help him try and get close he can't handle it because he had never had that sort of relationship with others.

-What this all boils down to is that "Finding a Family" whilst typical of many Hallmark movies does have that something extra to make it stand out from the crowd.
-It touches you in a way you don't expect and quickly gets you gripped by the touching story of Alex and his troubled teenage years.
+What this all boils down to is that "Finding a Family" whilst typical of many Hallmark Channel movies does have that something extra to make it stand out from the crowd.
+It touches you in a way you don't expect and quickly gets you interested by the touching story of Alex and his troubled teenage years.